-For the year ended December 31, 81, 2014 2013 2012 Supplemental Disclosures of Cash Flow Information Net cash paid during the period for: Income taxes \$ 5,014 \$ 1,067 \$ 995 Interest 437 316 225 Supplemental Disclosures of Non-cash Financing and Investing Activities Notes receivable from new partners issued for capital contributions to Silvercrest L.P. \$ 940 \$ 455 \$ 112 Accrual of partner incentive distributions 6,000 Issuance of notes for redemption of partnership interests 5,300 Earnout accrual for acquisition of Marathon Capital Group, LLC 1,795 1,061 Common stock surrendered as payment for notes receivable from partners 92 Issuance of notes payable for acquisition of Ten-Sixty 1,374 Issuance of shares and call rights option for acquisition of MW Commodity Advisors, LLC 147 Recognition of deferred tax assets as a result of IPO 11 26,097 Recognition of tax receivable agreement liability 15,271 Assets acquired under capital leases 321 Adjustment of partner redemption obligation 1,774 - -
+For the year (ended Decemb er 31, 2015 • 2014 2013 Supplemental Disclosures of Cash Flow Information Net cash paid during the period for: Income taxes \$ 3,967 \$ 5,014 \$ 1,067 Interest 149 437 316 Supplemental Disclosures of Non-cash Financing and Investing Activities Notes receivable from new partners issued for capital contributions to Silvercrest \$ \$ \$ L.P.
+940 455 Accrual of partner incentive distributions 6,000 Issuance of notes for redemption of partnership interests 5,300 Earnout accrual for acquisition of Marathon Capital Group, LLC 1,795 Earnout accrual for acquisition of certain assets of Jamison 1,342 Common stock surrendered as payment for notes receivable from partners 92 Issuance of notes payable for acquisition of Ten-Sixty 1,374 Issuance of notes payable for acquisition of certain assets of Jamison 2,165 Issuance of Class B shares of Silvercrest L.P. in conjunction with the acquisition of certain assets of Jamison 3,562 Issuance of Class B shares of Silvercrest L.P. in conjunction with the acquisition of certain assets of Jamison, par value \$0.01 3 Recognition of deferred tax assets as a result of IPO 11 26,097 Recognition of deferred tax assets as a result of share conversions 1,038 Recognition of tax receivable agreement liability 15,271 Assets acquired under capital leases 50 321 Adjustment of partner redemption obligation 1,774